go-home-io/server/README.md

 Since [gometalinter](https://github.com/alecthomas/gometalinter) has certain limitation when it comes to modules support, `lint-local` target exists for local validation.

-To run all required validations simply run
+To run all required validations simply run:

 ```bash
 gmake git